-Extracts of the relevant law school handbook or relevant publication showing the structure of the degree, and content and length of each course that may correspond to the New Zealand core subjects or Legal Ethics, should be enclosed with the application.
+Extracts of the relevant law school handbook or relevant publication showing the structure of the degree, and content and length of each course (e.g. course description/summary or course outline) that may correspond to the New Zealand core subjects or Legal Ethics, should be enclosed with the application.
 The core subjects in New Zealand are Contract, Torts, Criminal Law, Public Law and Property Law (Land Law, and Equity and Succession).
-Please only send course details for the courses that may correspond to the core subjects or Legal Ethics.